dbrslabs/data-projector/README.md

 `api.ini`: ^ Same.

-`upstart\guardian-galaxy-api.conf`: This lives in /etc/init/guardian-galaxy-api.conf on the server.
+`deploy\upstart\guardian-galaxy-api.conf`: This lives in /etc/init/guardian-galaxy-api.conf on the server.

-`systemd\guardian-galaxy-api.service`: This is something I wrote for the post-systemd future when we upgrade to Ubuntu 16.
+`deploy\systemd\guardian-galaxy-api.service`: This is something I wrote for the post-systemd future when we upgrade to Ubuntu 16.